Controlling experiment populations

 - Navigate to that flag's Settings tab.

 - Click N of N targeting rules in the "Exporting events from" line.
-The "Configure event settings" screen opens.
+The "Configure event settings" screen opens:

 - Click the Custom selection radio box to modify the users who can see an experiment.
 When you click Custom selection, you can choose which targeting rules you wish to include or exclude from an experiment.
+If you use controlled populations and choose Custom selection, the experiment excludes all users who return a

 - Select the checkboxes of rules you wish to include in the experiment.
-This refines the experiment's population down to the group you choose.
+This refines the experiment's population down to the group you choose:

 - Click Save Changes.
 A confirmation dialog appears.